Leakage of Dataset Properties in Multi-Party Machine Learning: Attack Results

 \subsection{Multi-Party Setting}

-\paragraph{Real Data.} Table~\ref{tbl:realdata-multi} shows the attack accuracy for correlations observed in the real distribution of datasets.
+\textbf{Real Data.} Table~\ref{tbl:realdata-multi} shows the attack accuracy for correlations observed in the real distribution of datasets, with the larger size of $D_\aux$ as listed in Table \ref{tbl:attackcmp}.
+The attack accuracy with the smaller size of $D_\aux$ is deferred to Table \ref{tbl:realdata-smallaux} in Appendix~\ref{sec:adtable}.
 We see that the attack accuracy is always better than a random guess in all experiments, regardless of whether the sensitive attribute is included in the training data or not.

 We make the following observations.
 The attack accuracy for Adult data with \texttt{Income} as the sensitive attribute is the highest with 98\% and 96\% when the target model is trained with and without A, respectively.
 Overall, the attack accuracy ranges between 61-98\% when trained with sensitive variable ($A$) and 59-96\% without ($\bar{A}$), respectively.
 The results for~$\bar{A}$ are always lower than with~$A$ but are, however, above the random guess baseline of 50\%.
 For the Amazon dataset, we observe that attack accuracy is higher for fewer output classes.
-We confirm this observation later in Figure~\ref{fig:graph_removefalse}.
+We confirm this observation later in Figure~\ref{fig:graph_removetrue}.
+We also note that the attack accuracy decreases as the size of $D_\aux$ decreases as shown in Appendix~\ref{sec:adtable}.

-To understand how the correlation between $A$ and other features influences the attack, we determine which attributes $X' \subseteq X$ is correlated with $A$.
+To understand how the correlation between $A$ and other features influences the attack, we determine which attributes $X' \subseteq X$ are correlated with $A$.
 We set $\subX$ to variables based on their correlation factors.
-For example, for the Health dataset, all features are binarized, and we use Cramer's V as the correlation factor where the score between \texttt{DaysInHospital} and \texttt{Gender} is 0.09, and thus, we deem them as uncorrelated.
-Among the rest of the attributes, we identify 15 attributes that have Cramer's V scores with \texttt{Gender} greater than 0.15 and, hence, assign them to~$\subX$.
-We observe that the attack accuracy increases with a higher correlation between other attributes $X'$ and the sensitive attribute $A$.
+Details on how $X'$ of each dataset was determined based on correlation factors is deferred to Appendix~\ref{sec:correlation}.
+In Table \ref{tbl:realdata-multi}, \# $X'$ denotes the number of attributes correlated with the sensitive attribute $A$.
+We note that simultaneously controlling the number of correlated attributes and their correlation strength is hard on real data, so we also use synthetic datasets.
+We observe that, for the same dataset, the attack accuracy increases with a higher number of correlated attributes $X'$ and the sensitive attribute $A$.\

-{Across all these experiments, we observe a utility increase ranging from 0.5\% to 4.5\% for the \victimW{} party, which motivates the \victimW{} party to collaborate and train a joint target model with the other party. }
+We show the accuracies for both the pooled model and the \victimW{} party's local model in Table \ref{tbl:utility} in Appendix~\ref{sec:adtable}. {Across all these experiments, we observe a utility increase ranging from 0.58\% and 5.90\% for the \victimW{} party, which motivates the \victimW{} party to collaborate and train a joint target model with the other party. }